prisonerjohn/seeing-machines/content/en/docs/assignments/assignment-2/index.md

 * **OPTIONAL** In true ITP fashion, you can make a blog post about your project.
 If you do, please send me the link!

-* Post your project link to the `#assignments` channel on our Discord server.
+* Post your project link to the `#assignments-23` channel on our Discord server.
 Do not send it by email.
 Do not send it as a DM.

   * Attach the packaged ZIP to your message.
   * If that does not work, upload it to Google Drive and send the link.